-In this price range, you can expect to meet with the officiant beforehand, often at their house, or by Skype, depending on where everyone lives.
-You and the officiant will communicate a good half-dozen times shoring up details of your ceremony.
+In this price range, you can expect to meet with the officiant beforehand.
+You and the officiant will communicate another half-dozen times shoring up details of your ceremony.
 The officiant will spend several hours on-site on the day of your wedding, plus however many hours traveling.

 Here are three factors that influence officiants’ price:

-• The education or training of the officiant.
+• The officiant’s educational investment.
 As in all professions, people who have invested tens of thousands of dollars into their learning tend to charge more than someone who, for example, was ordained on the Internet.
 (And all the shades in between).